samzabala/framework/docs/sections/scaffolding/table.md

 ![Yes](../../images/table-label.png)

-Add tags on the side for more accent.
+Add tags on the side for more secondary.
 Works best with a cell classed ass [`.table-cell-no-gutter`](#table-cell-no-gutter).

 This can be colorized with `.table-label-[color]` based on [framework colors](../scaffolding/colors.md#color-tags)